 Beshara is not an Order […], but […] Beshara is a way of being which fits not into any form because of its magnitude and infinity, because its way of thought and being is the service of an Absolute Infinite Being beyond any form of possibility or limit [… which passes] from total non-manifestation to Infinite manifestation without end or limit!
 Anyone who knows this is of Beshara for ever until he denies the Truth.

 In this way the body of knowledge outlined by Bulent Rauf continues to be imparted through group study, and trustful cooperation among the students, and not through the classic role of a teacher, which, as for his person, Bulent always declined.
 To one of his co-students he writes in February 1972:

 Teaching in the Way is also discussion in the Way, Being together in the Way, with tea and pleasantnesses, and Love, and small ways of speech develop that others of the Way understand.

-As implied by these lines, Bulent Rauf also regarded humility as a prerequisite for a right understanding of the different roles and functions within a real school of esoteric education.
+As implied by these lines, Bulent Rauf also regarded humility as a prerequisite for a right understanding of the different roles and functions within a real school of inner education.
 Thus, in January 1975, he writes to Reshad Feild: